-Our homes are sold to our selected families, with a 0%-interest mortgage (0% APR).
-We then set a low monthly payment that is calculated with the families income in mind.
-Payment amounts are handled on a case by case assessment and are maintained throughout the ownership.
-Families are also responsible for the closing cost of the home, which also varies, but is typically around $3,000.
+Our homes are sold to partner families with a zero percent interest mortgage (0% APR).
+We then set a low monthly payment that is calculated with the family’s income in mind.
+Payment amounts are handled on a case-by-case assessment and are maintained throughout home ownership.
+Families are also responsible for the closing costs for the home, which also vary but are typically around $3,000.

 Coos Bay Area Habitat for Humanity’s homeowners mortgage payments are put into a revolving fund that helps fund current and future construction of homes in the Coos Bay Area.

-Coos Bay Area Habitat for Humanity doesn’t just build homes for those in need; we also focus on the community through our Neighborhood Revitalization Initiative & A brush with Kindness program.
+Coos Bay Area Habitat for Humanity doesn’t just build homes for those in need; we also focus on the community through our Critical Home Repair program.
 This is a combination of smaller programs and projects that focus on bringing low income homeowners a much needed hand up, as well as refreshing the neighborhoods you know and love!
 We help existing homeowners in Coos County eliminate sub-standard housing through a variety of programs, including: